lunchboxer/article-keeper/static/articles-md/2101B-mysterious-messages-decoding-ancient-egyptian-hieroglyphics.md

 1. What are hieroglyphics?

-   - A. A language spoken in Egypt
+   a.
+A language spoken in Egypt
-   - B. A way of writing using pictures
+   b.
+A way of writing using pictures
-   - C. Ancient Egyptian scrolls
+   c.
+Ancient Egyptian scrolls
-   - D. A code used by archeologists
+   d.
+A code used by archeologists

 2. Why was the Rosetta Stone important?

-   - A. It showed Egyptian rulers
+   a.
+It showed Egyptian rulers
-   - B. It helped translate hieroglyphics
+   b.
+It helped translate hieroglyphics
-   - C. It revealed tomb secrets
+   c.
+It revealed tomb secrets
-   - D. It explained hieroglyph rules
+   d.
+It explained hieroglyph rules

 3. Which statement is true about hieroglyphs?

-   - A. They all stand for letters
+   a.
+They all stand for letters
-   - B. They can go two directions
+   b.
+They can go two directions
-   - C. They only go left to right
+   c.
+They only go left to right
-   - D. Vowels are never left out
+   d.
+Vowels are never left out

 4. An owl hieroglyph likely means ___.

-   - A. the letter O
+   a. the letter O
-   - B. the sound M
+   b. the sound M
-   - C. the word "bird"
+   c. the word "bird"
-   - D. the sun god Ra
+   d. the sun god Ra

 5. Scholars learned to read hieroglyphics after ___.

-   - A. Greek scholars translated them
+   a.
+Greek scholars translated them
-   - B. finding the Rosetta Stone
+   b. finding the Rosetta Stone
-   - C. discovering Egyptian scrolls
+   c. discovering Egyptian scrolls
-   - D. inventing other scripts
+   d. inventing other scripts

 6. Why were hieroglyphics important to ancient Egyptians?

-   - A. For decorating temples
+   a.
+For decorating temples
-   - B. For communicating ideas
+   b.
+For communicating ideas
-   - C. For keeping religion secrets
+   c.
+For keeping religion secrets
-   - D. Only for rulers and priests
+   d.
+Only for rulers and priests

 ## Answer Key

-1. B
+1. b
-2. B
+2. b
-3. B
+3. b
-4. B
+4. b
-5. B
+5. b
-6. B
+6. b